kayapater/video-downloader/README.md

 ---

-## 📝 Description

 Video Downloader is a powerful and user-friendly Windows application that allows you to download videos from YouTube, Twitter, Instagram, TikTok, Facebook, and 50+ platforms.

+### ✨ What's New in v1.4.0

+- **System Check** - Verify dependencies from Settings menu
+- **Auto yt-dlp** - Automatically installs on startup if missing
+- **Twitch & Kick** - Fixed download issues
+- **New UI** - Modernized interface design

+---

 ### ✨ What's New in v1.3.3

 #### 🔧 Installer Improvements
-- ✅ **WiX Toolset** based MSI installer (official Microsoft technology)
+-  **WiX Toolset** based MSI installer (official Microsoft technology)
-- ✅ Full **winget** support with automatic PATH management
+-  Full **winget** support with automatic PATH management
-- ✅ Automatic upgrade support for future versions
+-  Automatic upgrade support for future versions
-- ✅ Clean and complete uninstall process
+-  Clean and complete uninstall process
-- ✅ Improved dependency management
+-  Improved dependency management

 ### 🎯 Features